Display an NFT

 - The id of the specific token you own

-.
+The example above fetches an NFT with the contract address 0x06012c8cf97BEaD5deAe237070F9587f8E7A266d, and the specific identifier 558536.
 The corresponding asset asset can be found in OpenSea at https://opensea.io/assets/0x06012c8cf97BEaD5deAe237070F9587f8E7A266d/558536.

 Customize the frame #